GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/README.md

 ```

 By default, running the applicatino without any parameters will run the application in inference mode with the DQN
-weights loaded from `weights.ptn`.
+weights loaded from `weights.pth`.
 A single episode of the environment is run with the final score being output on the
 console.

 To run the application in headless mode, i.e. without the visualization, use the `--headless` argument.